 - spouse or former spouse

 - de facto partner or former de facto partner

 - child

 - parent

 - grandparent

 - grandchild

 - sibling, or a

 - child, parent, grandparent, grandchild or sibling of the employee's spouse or de facto partner (or former spouse or de facto partner).

-This definition includes step-relations (eg. step-parents and step-children) as well as adoptive relations.
+This definition includes step-relations (eg. step-parents and step-children) as well as adoptive relations and other relatives who are members of the employees household.